Nitin96Bisht/Java-8-Examples/README.md

 ```

 ### Sorted
+Stream sorted() returns a stream consisting of the elements of this stream, sorted according to natural order.
+For ordered streams, the sort method is stable but for unordered streams, no stability is guaranteed.
+It is a stateful intermediate operation.

 ### Map
 Stream map(Function mapper) is an intermediate operation.
 These operations are always lazy.
 Intermediate operations are invoked on a Stream instance and after they finish their processing, they give a Stream instance as output.